The Oberoi Group: Ownership

-Hotels
+Properties

 The company currently manages 32 hotels under the luxury brand Oberoi Hotels & Resorts, with a further 10 five-star properties under the Trident Hotels brand.
 The group also operates the Clarkes Hotel in Shimla and the Maidens Hotel, Delhi.
 However, these two properties are not held under the Trident or under the Oberoi brand.
 The Clarkes Hotel, after remaining temporarily shut following its lawns caving in because of construction in the eco-sensitive vicinity, reopened on 16 September 2012.

-Recognitions

-The Oberoi Hotels and Resorts group has been voted the world's best hotel brand by readers of the Travel + Leisure travel magazine.
-Many of the brand hotels have also received a number of awards.
-Hotels of the Oberoi group have also been ranked amongst the 10 best in the world in Condé Nast Traveler's Readers' Choice Awards.
-The Oberoi Vanyavilas Ranthambore has been rated the world's best hotel for 2010 by readers of Travel + Leisure.

-The Oberoi Udaivilas Udaipur was rated as the world's best hotel in 2015 by Travel + Leisure.